-Teck engaged Sproule Unconventional Ltd. ("Sproule") to prepare an independent audit and review of contingent bitumen resources, and the mine, tailings and extraction plans, as well as a review of the environmental and regulatory aspects of the Frontier and Equinox oil sands mining projects associated with the current prefeasibility study, as of December 31, 2011.
-Sproule's "Low Estimate" of contingent resources for Frontier remained at 1.51 billion barrels of recoverable bitumen.
+Teck engaged Sproule Unconventional Ltd. ("Sproule") to prepare an independent audit and review of contingent bitumen resources, and the mine, tailings and extraction plans, as well as a review of the environmental and regulatory aspects of the Frontier and Equinox oil sands mining projects associated with the current project study, as of December 31, 2012.
+The contingent resources estimates were unchanged from last year.
+Sproule's "Low Estimate" of contingent resources for Frontier was 1.51 billion barrels of recoverable bitumen.
 The "Best Estimate" was 2.45 billion barrels, and the "High Estimate" was 2.74 billion barrels of contingent bitumen resources.
-Our 50% interest in the Frontier project represents 1.22 billion barrels of contingent bitumen resources based on Sproule's December 31, 2011 "Best Estimate".

-Sproule's "Best Estimate" for Equinox remained at 375 million barrels of recoverable bitumen.
-Our 50% interest in the Equinox project represents 188 million barrels of recoverable bitumen based on Sproule's December 31, 2011 "Best Estimate".
+Sproule's "Best Estimate" for Equinox as of December 31, 2012 remained at 375 million barrels of recoverable bitumen.